DMVis/DMVis/documentation/visualisations/Histogram.md

 - Type: `Array<string | number>`

-An array of data which should be shown in the histogram.
+An array of data (either strings or numbers) which should be shown in the histogram.
 They will be represented as bars.

 # Optional Attributes